How do I apply for a Fulbright Scholarship?

 I have an APA (Australian Postgraduate Award) – am I eligible to apply?

 Yes, however you will need to temporarily suspend your APA whilst in the U.S. as you cannot receive both at the same time.
-This is common and should not be a problem – consult with your university directly on how to go about this.
+Please contact your university to discuss the process.

 I already have a Master’s degree.
 Does this prevent me from applying to undertake a second Master’s degree on a Fulbright scholarship?